Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### Operations in a transaction are not retried

 This is by design.
-Consider the following scenario - you are attempting to complete a message within a transaction, but there is some transient error that occurs, e.g. ServiceBusException with Reason of ServiceCommunicationProblem.
+Consider the following scenario - you are attempting to complete a message within a transaction, but there is some transient error that occurs, e.g. `ServiceBusException` with a `Reason` of `ServiceCommunicationProblem`.
 Suppose the request does actually make it to the service.
 If the client were to retry, the service would see two complete requests.
 The first complete will not be finalized until the transaction is committed.
 The second complete is not able to even be evaluated before the first complete finishes.
 The transaction on the client is waiting for the complete to finish.
 This creates a deadlock where the service is waiting for the client to complete the transaction, but the client is waiting for the service to acknowledge the second complete operation.
 The transaction will eventually timeout after 2 minutes, but this is a bad user experience.
 For this reason, we do not retry operations within a transaction.

 ### Transactions across entities are not working

-In order to perform transactions that involve multiple entities, you'll need to set the ServiceBusClientOptions.EnableCrossEntityTransactions property to `true`.
+In order to perform transactions that involve multiple entities, you'll need to set the `ServiceBusClientOptions.EnableCrossEntityTransactions` property to `true`.
 For details, see the [Transactions across entities][CrossEntityTransactions] sample.

 ## Quotas